Partial data inverse problem for hyperbolic equation with time-dependent damping coefficient and potential: Construction of CGO Solutions Based on Gaussian Beam Quasimodes

 \subsection{Construction of Gaussian beam quasimodes}

 In this subsection we focus on constructing Gaussian beam quasimodes.
 Initially introduced in \cite{Babich_Ulin, Ralston_1982}, the construction of Gaussian beam quasimodes has a very long tradition in spectral theory and in microlocal analysis, see also \cite{Babich_Buldyrev, Ralston_1977}.
 Gaussian beam quasimodes have also been used extensively to solve inverse problems, starting with \cite{Belishev_Katchalov, Katchalov_Kurylev}.
-Among the literature in this direction, we refer readers to \cite{Cekic, Ferreira_Kenig_Salo_Uhlmann, Ferreira_Kur_Las_Salo, Krupchyk_Uhlmann_magschr,Yan} for applications in elliptic operators and \cite{Feizmohammadi_et_all_2019,KKL_book} in hyperbolic operators.
+Among the literature in this direction, we refer readers to \cite{Cekic, Ferreira_Kenig_Salo_Uhlmann, Ferreira_Kur_Las_Salo, Krupchyk_Uhlmann_magschr,Yan} for applications to elliptic operators and \cite{Feizmohammadi_et_all_2019,KKL_book} to hyperbolic operators.

 Let $(M, g)$ be a CTA manifold with the conformal factor $c=1$, and let $T>0$.
 Replacing the transversal manifold $(M_0, g_0)$ by a slightly larger manifold if necessary, we may assume without loss of generality that $(M, g)\subset (\R \times M_0^\mathrm{int}, e\oplus g_0)$.
 The Gaussian beam quasimodes will be constructed in $\R^2 \times M_0^{\mathrm{int}}$.
 To obtain $C^\infty$-smooth Gaussian beam quasimodes, we shall regularize the damping coefficient $a$ and explain the necessity of doing so in the proof of Theorem \ref{prop:Gaussian_beam}.
 We extend $a$ to $W^{1,\infty}(\R^2\times M_0^{\mathrm{int}})$ with compact support.
 Using a partition of unity argument combined with a regularization in each coordinate patch, we have the following result, see \cite[Lemma 2.1]{Salo_diss} for details. \begin{prop} For any $a\in W_0^{1,\infty}(\R^2\times M_0^{int})$, there exists an open and bounded set $W\subset \R^2\times M_0^{int}$ and a family $a_\zeta\in C_0^\infty (W, \C)$ such that